Aiden2244/drake/tools/wheel/README.rst

-After performing wheel-specific provisioning using ``brew``, the builder invokes ``macos/build-wheel.sh``, optionally (and if the build succeeded) followed by ``macos/test-wheel.sh``.
+After performing wheel-specific provisioning using ``brew``, the builder invokes ``macos/build-wheel.sh``, optionally (and if the build succeeded) followed by a series of test scripts (``macos/provision-test-python.sh``, ``test/install-wheel.sh``, and ``test/test-wheel.sh`` in that order.
 These scripts approximately replicate what would happen in Docker, and heavily reuse the same lower level scripts.